Spydarr802/GraphSpy_like_AzureRedOps/README.md

 #### How the authentication flows work

-Azure RedOps implements several distinct ways of obtaining tokens.
+AzureRedOps implements several distinct ways of obtaining tokens.
 Pick the one that matches your engagement; all of them honour `-s/-n` for auto-saving the result.

 ##### Device-code phishing (`phish-start` / `phish-capture`)